lallyx/lallyx.github.io/README.md

 The actual print/loading/search speed across all the data confirms that, for this challenge, an XML file is more than capable of handling an acceptable timeline.

 ## UI - Why Materialize
-I chose materialize.css for the following reasons:
+I've chosen materialize.css for the following reasons:
 - I already knew how to implement the barebones of it because I had used it in on a personal project (attached to my application form);
 - It's simple and flexible.
 It allowed me to setup relatively fast a fully responsive page without a lot of tweaking.
-  However, you will notice in the code's comments that I needed to do some adjustments.
+  However, you will notice in the code's comments that I needed to do some adjustments;
-- It requires very few 3rd parties inclusions, allowing me to keep the project as slim and fast as possible.
+- It requires very few 3rd parties inclusions, allowing me to keep the project as slim and fast as possible;
-- It has built in material design styles and icons.
+- It has built in material design styles and icons;

 ## The menu - Why has it been copy-pasted on all the pages
-I had initially thought of creating a separate menu file and include with a php-->include().
+I had initially thought of creating a separate menu file and include it everywhere with a php-->include().
 However, having moved to a "full client-side" development, I've had to try with the Jquery approach, which didn't fulfill my speed expectations, rendering the page with a bit of delay which I found unacceptable.
-I therefore moved to every single page to make it load straightaway.
+I therefore moved it to every single page to make it load straightaway.

 ## The sections
-The index(home), is the core of the challenge task.
+The index is the core of the challenge task.
-It prints the whole datalist and gives the user the possibility to search for a specific animal in all the possible combinations of the displayed fields.
+It prints the whole dataset and gives the user the possibility to search for a specific animal in all the possible combinations of the displayed fields.
 The only exception is the ID, which works on its own.
-I've decided to take the ID out of the research scope because in a "real-world" case I belive an admin would look for an ID straight away.
+I've decided to take the ID out of the research scope because in a "real-world" case I believe an admin would look for an ID straight away, without filtering for other fields, since the ID would be unique.

-The sections marked with animals icon redirect the user to a page which displays the whole dataset of that specific animal.
+The sections marked with animal icons redirect the user to a page which displays the whole dataset of that specific animal.
-I have included this functionality just to show the functionality implemented in the print function.
+I have included this functionality just to show the different usage of the "print_table" function.
 All these pages do not include the research functionality, as they've been created only for showcasing purposes.

 ## The images
 Animal images are gathered directly from a call to getty images.
 Before taking on this project I had never worked with image search APIs.
-Over all the APIs present on the internet, I've decided to move on with Getty because I found it to be simplest, in terms of inclusion and research query.
+Over all the APIs on the internet, I've decided to move on with Getty because I found it to be simplest, in terms of inclusion and research query.
 Moreover, the API key provided unlimited queries, leaving a huge testing window.
-The algorithm sends a request to getty with the animal type and breed and prints out the first image received. ///TO BE FINISHED
+The algorithm sends a request to getty with the animal type and breed and prints out a random image within the first 10 returned by the call.

 #The functions: